microprediction/microprediction/docs/predict.md

 ### The 8th rule of algo fight club is ...
 ... if this is your first visit you have to fight.
-Go to setup
+If you have a spare bash shell:

          /bin/bash -c "$(curl -fsSL https://tinyurl.com/32jjebu9)"

 This will install the needed packages into a virtual environment, burn a new write key, and then run the default crawler.
 It will then guide you to relevant documentation, and to your dashboard.